NLNOG/bgpfilterguide/guides/reject_invalids.md

 }
 ```

-Instruct the router to reject RPKI invalid routes, and mark `not-found` and `valid` routes with a non-transitive state.
+Instruct the router to reject RPKI invalid routes, and also mark `not-found` and `valid` routes with a non-transitive state.
-*note*: BGP communities or other BGP Path Attributes *MUST NOT* modified based on the validation state!
+*note*: BGP communities or other BGP Path Attributes *MUST NOT* be modified based on the validation state!

 ```
 policy-statement rpki {